 (3) Review and Certification of Host Community Agreements.
-The Commission, through its Executive Director or the director's delegee, shall review an HCA submitted by a License Applicant or an Marijuana Establishment and make a determination certifying whether the HCA, in whole or in part, satisfies Commission requirements.
+The Commission, through its Executive Director or the director's delegee, shall review an HCA submitted by a License Applicant or a Marijuana Establishment and make a determination certifying whether the HCA, in whole or in part, satisfies Commission requirements.

 (a) The Commission shall complete its review of an HCA within 90 days of receiving an HCA from a Marijuana Establishment.
 The Commission may request additional information or send a determination notice identifying deficiencies in an HCA.
-Formatted: Underline, Font color: Custom Color(RGB(43,87,154)), Pattern: Clear (Gray-10%) Formatted: Left.
-Indent: First line: 0"
+Submission of an amended HCA resets the 90-day period of Commission review.

-Submission of an amended HCA resets the 90-day period of Commission review. (b) Review of HCAs submitted by License Applicants
+(b) Review of HCAs Submitted by License Applicants.